 This is an advanced course, focusing on the implications of data protection legislation for the conduct of clinical trials.
 It assumes you have significant knowledge of data protection.
 If this is not the case, we strongly recommend that you take our Introduction to Data Protection and the GDPR course first.

-If you are involved with clinical trials you are inevitably handling large amounts of very sensitive personal data, and, of course, clinical trials are heavily regulated.
+If you are involved with clinical trials you are inevitably handling large amounts of very sensitive personal data, usually from several countries, giving complex international data transfer issues.
 Also the subjects of the trials are becoming increasingly concerned about what is done with their personal data.
 Of course, in addition, clinical trials take place in a heavily regulated context, so data protection compliance is very important.

 - what is a suitable legal basis for processing personal data in clinical trials?

 - Private vs public sector